School of Health Professions :: Programs of Study

 4. Submit your application materials.

 We suggest mailing your application packet to Miss Woody at the address above.
 Material being hand-delivered to campus should be brought to the 3rd floor of the Fralin Center, Room HP339.
 The Health Professions office is usually accessible from 7:45 AM to 4:00 PM.
-The Nursing advising form letter is mailed after your complete application/academic file is reviewed by the Advisor (usually within 3-4 weeks if received from May - December).
+The Nursing advising form letter is mailed or scanned to student email after your complete application/academic file is reviewed by the Advisor (usually within 3-4 weeks if received from May - December).
 It is the applicant's responsibility to request their own transcripts and pay any required fees.
 Faxed transcripts are not considered "official" for application.
-Official electronic transcripts are acceptable (e.g. Parchment).
+Official electronic transcripts are acceptable (e.g. Parchment) but be sure and direct to Allied Health if using Parchment.

 5. Review the Nursing Checklist.